1. How to fix the deal – about contracts

 4. Cleaning service

-The cleaning service takes care of all all shared areas.
-If you want to tidy up your own room, we provide some equipment for that in the cleaning room on the 2nd floor, which is available to everyone.
+The cleaning service takes care of all shared areas.
+If you want to tidy up your own room, you can use some of the tools in the cleaning room on the 2nd floor, which are available to everyone.
 Return the equipment as soon as you are done, so others can use it too.
+Consumable goods, like detergent or trash bags, will not be supplied (but you can make arrangements with your neighbors).
+Also, don’t forget to empty the vacuum cleaner when you’re done.

 6. Shower rooms

-Toilet culture varies around the world.
+Toilet culture varies around the world, so we want to clear up some possible misunderstandings.
 Our toilets are equipped with a separate seat in addition to the toilet bowl, enabling the toilet user to sit down.
 Moreover, our sewage system is built to also take toilet paper, so there’s no need to put it into a garbage can.
 You can just flush it down.
 What you must not flush down is stuff that’s not made out of paper or things that take up huge amounts of water, like tampons or sanitary napkins.
 Those actually need to go into the garbage can.

 The mailbox is emptied by one of our staff members, who will deliver the mail directly to your room, once a week.
 If you expect urgent mail, you can check on the mailbox yourself more frequently.
 How to open the mailbox will be shown to you when you move in.